-Here, Raytheon Technologies’ experts in aviation and air traffic management offer their predictions as to how air travel could change.
+Here, Raytheon Technologies’ experts in aviation and air traffic management offer their predictions as to how air travel will change in the coming decade.

 The delivery-drone hype will come true

 One of the last things the Federal Aviation Administration did in the 2010s could have a huge impact on the 2020s.
 It proposed a rule requiring unmanned aerial vehicles to identify themselves to other airspace users or other officials, removing one of the only factors delaying the dawn of commercial delivery drones.

 “The technology’s all there.
 They have the technology to avoid obstacles, power lines, trees, other UAVs,” said Kip Spurio, a director of strategic initiatives at Raytheon Technologies.
 “It was more of a regulatory thing.
 Once that comes online in a few years, it’s going to open up a whole lot of opportunity.”